Frequently Asked Questions

 How can I get fingerprinted?

-Fingerprinting services are currently free of charge and available between 1 and 4:30 p.m. on weekdays to UT Southwestern faculty, staff, students, and their families.
+Fingerprinting services are currently free of charge to UT Southwestern faculty, staff, students, and their families and are available 1 – 4:30 p.m. weekdays.

-All campus citations are handled through the University.
-They do not affect your state driver’s license record.
-Contact the Parking Services Office at 214-648-9600 for fine information.
+Campus citations are handled through the University; they do not affect your state driver’s license record.
+Contact the Parking Services Office at 214-648-9600 for more information.

 How can I appeal a warning or campus citation?

-Obtain a Traffic Appeal Request Form from Parking Services or the police department.
-Completed forms can be faxed to the traffic appeals committee at 214-648-9601.
+Obtain a Traffic Appeal Request Form from Parking Services or the Police Department, and fax the completed form to the traffic appeals committee at 214-648-9601.
 Note: This form cannot be used for court appearance tickets.

 All court appearance citations are issued by police officers and are handled through the appropriate Dallas County Justice of the Peace Court.
 See the reverse side of your citation copy for the appropriate court address and telephone number.
-The court information where the charge will be filed is indicated on the front side of the citation.
-It is suggested that you contact the appropriate court to determine the fine amount.
+The court information where the charge will be filed is indicated on the front side of the citation; contact the appropriate court to determine the fine amount.
 Court appearance traffic citations can affect your state driver’s license record.

 How can I compliment or complain about police/security service?